 You must be registered in Blooming Grove in order to vote.
 You will need to show a valid photo ID in order to receive a ballot.
 You may choose to vote absentee.
-Details for all of these tasks can be found below.
+Details for all three of these issues can be found below.

 In order to vote in Blooming Grove, residents must be registered.
 If you reside in Blooming Grove and need to register, the easiest way is to stop by the Town Office during office hours any day the office is open (except the day before an election).
 Yes, you can register on election day itself if you wish.